Very few actors in the world today have the uncanny ability to make audiences believe anything that they see on the silver screen.

 $78,714,970

-Full of tension, intensity, and a touch of vulnerability, Drive is far more than another run-of-the-mill crime caper.
-It also stars Carey Mulligan, Bryan Cranston, Christina Hendricks, Ron Perlman, and Albert Brooks in pivotal roles.
+Packed with tension, intensity, and moments of vulnerability, Drive stands out as much more than a standard crime thriller.
+The ensemble cast also includes Carey Mulligan, Bryan Cranston, Christina Hendricks, Ron Perlman, and Albert Brooks in significant roles.

 Recommended: